Wrist Tendonitis Symptoms range from mild to severe.

 Even if you only have mild complaint (caused by something like repetitive strain), don't doubt for a minute that it is going to get worse sooner or later if you continue doing what you do.

-Wrist Tendons work together to pull your wrist up, down, side to side, in a circular motion, and to various angles.
+Wrist Tendons, controlled by muscles in the forearm, work together to pull your wrist/hand up, down, side to side, in a circular motion, and to various angles.
 They also stabilize the wrist while the fingers work.

-This is where actual damage from repetitive strain injury takes place.
-But don't just focus on the tendon.
+But DO NOT just focus on the tendon.
 It's the ENTIRE structure that is involved.
+The tendon pain is a SYMPTOM, not a cause of a problem.

 Forearm and/or Wrist Pain